Yahav/whmcs-azuracast/README.md

  * Field Description: The Station Name - English Characters, Numbers and Spaces Only.
  * Validation: /^[A-Za-z0-9 ]+$/
  * Required Field, Show on Order Form

 ## License

 "Do whatever you want license"
-*  Within the Lib folder there are files from the [official AzuraCast PHP SDK](https://github.com/AzuraCast/php-api-client) (Apache-2.0 license)
+*  Within the Lib folder there are some modified files from the [official AzuraCast PHP SDK](https://github.com/AzuraCast/php-api-client) (Apache-2.0 license)